 The truth is that Jordan is still a relatively unknown travel destination, yet there is so much to see!
 The country is home to a wealth of archaeological sites, nature reserves, biblical points of interest, ancient ruins and peaceful deserts – the perfect introduction to the Middle East.

-My visit to Jordan last autumn allowed me to sample a varied flavour of some of the destinations this country has to offer, so now I’m sharing these with you.
+My visit to Jordan last autumn allowed me to sample a varied flavour of some of the destinations this country has to offer, so if you’re wondering where to travel in Jordan, read on for some ideas!

 Located just 48 kilometres north of the capital of Amman, Jerash makes for an easy day trip.
 This ancient city was inhabited by both the Greeks and later the Romans, and you can always expect to find architectural masterpieces when you visit a place that saw either of these civilizations pass through.